rongpenl/personal-site/content/authors/admin/_index.md

   url: https://www.linkedin.com/in/rongpengli/

 # Short bio (displayed in user profile at end of posts)
 bio: A versatile data person who cares about business goals more than AUC, who knows machine learning models from equation derivation to model deployment.
 A data science instructor who always prioritizes students and clients' experience and success.
-Anß automation geek, a book author and a conference speaker.
+An automation geek, a book author and a conference speaker.

 # Interests to show in About widget
 interests: